nostyleguy/io_scene_swg_msh/README.md

 Should work with Blender 2.9+ and 3+
 ## Features

-### Material Import/Loading:
-* New in 2.0.2, you can (attempt to) load the SWG shaders' properties into Blender materials automatically.
-So far, only Base Color (image), Roughness (image), Specular (image) and Alpha (image) are supported.
-There's a lot of hacky code going on like assuming any SWG Shader whos effect name contains "invis", "alpha" or "water" should use an Alpha Blend "Blend Mode".
+### General SWG helper functions
-  * Set the "SWG Client Extract Dir" path in the add-on preferences.
+* In the 3D View toolbar (contains menus like "View", "Select", "Object", etc), the very furthest right menu will be "SWG".
+This is where you can find some helper functions.
+NOTE: For many of these to work, you need to set the "SWG Client Extract Dir" path in the add-on preferences.
 This is a directory containing the full directory structure from a "Full Client Extract" via SIE.
 It should be the directory which contains child directories like "appearance", "shader" and "texture"
-  * In the 3D View toolbar (contains menus like "View", "Select", "Object", etc), the very furthest right menu will be "SWG".
-From here, select the "Find and load materials" option.
-  * If you named your materials identically to the shader filename (no preceding dir or exteion, just "concertina_a_aa7" for example), and the path is set correctly, the images and some settings should automatically be applied to the materials in Blender
+  * "Find and load materials": If you named your materials identically to a shader filename (no preceding dir or exteion, just "concertina_a_aa7" for example), and the path is set correctly, the images and some settings should automatically be applied to the materials in Blender
     * You can repeat selecting "Find and load materials" as often as you want (if you change a SWG Shader on disk, or want to change the shader completely), and it should keep any existing material assignments in the scene.
+  * "Add SWG Shader as Material": Similar to the above, but opens a file browser to select a SWG shader.
+The Shader is converted to a Material and added in a new Material Slot on the mesh.
+  * "Create a SWG .apt for this .msh": Creates a very simple .apt file at the browsed path representing the APT->MSH file chain.
+The reference inside the APT will always be "mesh/<currently selected object name>.msh" so change your object name accordingly.
+No support for APT->LOD->MSH or any other file chain yet.

 ### MSH Import/Export:
 * Import and Export SWG .msh file (versions 0004 and 0005)